 Chronic inflammation (inflammaging) and its potential contribution to age-associated diseases

-Four articles on PainSci cite Franceschi 2014: 1.
+Four pages on PainSci cite Franceschi 2014: 1.
 Hydrotherapy, Water-Powered Rehab 2.
 The Complete Guide to Low Back Pain 3.
 6 Main Causes of Morning Back Pain 4.
 Chronic, Subtle, Systemic Inflammation

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.